caesarslegions/AI-sql-generator/README.md

 ## Overview

 This project is a unique blend of AI and database technologies.
-Leveraging TypeScript, JavaScript, and the OpenAI API, we've created an intelligent chatbot for a web application.
+Leveraging TypeScript, JavaScript, and the OpenAI API, I've created an intelligent chatbot for a web application.
 The primary goal is to allow users to input prompts to the chatbot, which will interpret the prompts and generate corresponding SQL queries.
 This simplifies the process of writing complex SQL queries and can prove beneficial for both beginners and professionals by increasing productivity and efficiency.

 ## Code Structure